PauloDrefahl/TrafficGuard-Ai/README.md

 # TrafficGuard-Ai

 **TrafficGuard-Ai** is a full-stack network monitoring toolkit combining a Flask backend and a React frontend.
-In a controlled test setup, the backend connects to one or more routers over SSH to collect live data—logs, bandwidth, device leases, CPU/memory stats, and packet captures - while the frontend presents dashboards for real-time and historical insights.
+In a controlled test setup, the backend connects to one or more routers over SSH to collect live data - logs, bandwidth, device leases, CPU/memory stats, and packet captures - while the frontend presents dashboards for real-time and historical insights.